-all-layers is 1 to print all layers, 0 to print only the visible layers.
+all-layers is 1 to print all layers, 0 to print only the layer designated by current-layer in TableSettings (see Section D.2.7 [SPV Light Member Table Settings], page 103).

 paginate-layers is 1 to print each layer at the start of a new page, 0 otherwise.
 (This setting is honored only all-layers is 1, since otherwise only one layer is printed.)